beeware/toga/docs/reference/api/app.rst

 On macOS, the app is allowed to continue running without having any open windows.
 The app can open and close windows as required; the app will keep running until explicitly exited.
 If you give the app focus when it has no open windows, a file dialog will be displayed prompting you to select a file to open.
+If the file is already open, the existing representation for the document will be given focus.

 On Linux and Windows, when an app closes the last window it is managing, the app will automatically exit.
 Attempting to close the last window will trigger any app-level